rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 The target for RsyncUI is **macOS Monterey**.
 But there will also be a couple of prerelease builds on macOS Big Sur.
 The UI need some more polish and the updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.
 There is some info about [RsyncUI on macOS Monterey](/post/macos12/).

----

 # Using RsyncUI

 This section is about using RsyncUI.
 RsyncUI can be used in **parallel with RsyncOSX**.
-But that requires **RsyncOSX** to be setup to use **JSON files** and that the files for permanent storage is in the same catalog as RsyncUI.
-Default catalog for storing files is:
+Default catalog for storing configuration files is:

 ```bash
 $HOME/.rsyncosx/macserialnumber/